Cochliomyia: North and Central Americas

 The sterile insect technique was proposed by scientists Edward F. Knipling and Raymond C. Bushland, and was rapidly adopted by the United States Department of Agriculture in 1958.
 The technique centers on a unique reproductive handicap that prevents female C. hominivorax flies from mating more than once.
 The scientists reasoned that if it were possible to clinically sterilize and release huge numbers of males as breeding time approached, fertile males might be outcompeted.
 The majority of female flies would lay sterile eggs.
 Irradiating the males was used for sterilization.

 Because the agricultural industry was losing millions of dollars annually due to treatment and loss of fly-struck animals, this solution was quickly approved for testing.
 It was first applied on a large scale in Florida in the 1950s, due to the severity of the problem there and the state's unique island-mimicking geography, which allowed for relative isolation of the Florida C. hominivorax population.
 The eradication of Florida's primary screwworm population was completed in 1959.
 The program was then applied throughout the southern United States.
 Eventually, it was adopted throughout much of Mexico in 1972 and parts of Central and South America.
-The primary screwworm was completely eradicated from the southern United States in 1966, from Mexico in 1991, and from Central America in the early 2000's, down to the Panama-Colombia border.
+The primary screwworm was completely eradicated from the southern United States in 1966, from Mexico in 1991, and from Central America in the early 2000s, down to the Panama-Colombia border.
 Livestock there continue to be vulnerable, however, and strict laws regarding animal inspection and reporting of suspected infestations remain in place.